Evidence Level

 5

-Systematic review and meta-analysis of 20 RCTs (1,164 participants) examining quercetin in metabolic syndrome components.
+Evidence review and pooled analysis of 20 clinical trials (1,164 participants) examining quercetin in metabolic syndrome components.

 Quercetin modestly improved BP (small reductions), lipid profile parameters, and inflammatory markers.
 Effect sizes modest.